Ophir Optronics

 Ophir Optronics Solutions is a multinational company that sells optronics solutions.
 The company develops, manufactures and markets infrared (IR) optics and laser measurement equipment.

-Founded in 1976, the company was traded on the Tel Aviv Stock Exchange from 1991 until it was acquired, and was a constituent of its Tel-tech index.
+Founded in 1976, in Jerusalem, Israel, as a developer and manufacturer of precision infrared optics and laser measurement instrumentation.
+The company initially focused on producing optical components and measurement tools for industrial and defense applications and was traded on the Tel Aviv Stock Exchange from 1991 until it was acquired, and was a constituent of its Tel-tech index.
 Headquartered in the Har Hotzvim industrial park in Jerusalem, Israel Ophir owns a 100000 sqft complex that includes the group's main production plant.
 Ophir has additional production plants in North Andover, Massachusetts and Logan, Utah in the US and sales offices in the US, Japan and Europe.

 In 2006, Ophir acquired Spiricon Group, a US-based company in the beam-profiling market.
 Ophir's sales increased sharply from $45 million in 2005 to $74 million in 2007.
 During 2007, Ophir established a Swiss-based subsidiary (Ophir Optics Europe GmbH) to market lenses and components for surveillance and imaging systems in Europe.
 In May 2010, Ophir acquired Photon Inc., another US-based beam-profiling company.
 Newport Corporation, a global supplier in photonics solutions, completed its acquisition of the Ophir company in October 2011.
 In 2016, metrology firm MKS Instruments bought Newport Corporation, including the Ophir brand, for $980 million.

+Ophir was publicly traded on the Tel Aviv Stock Exchange from 1991 until 2011, when it was acquired by Newport Corporation, a global supplier of photonics solutions.
+In 2016, Newport—and by extension, Ophir—was acquired by MKS Instruments, Inc., for $980 million integrating Ophir into MKS's Photonics Solutions Division.
+As of August 2025, Ophir operates as a division of MKS Inc, with manufacturing and R&D facilities in Israel, the United States, Romania and India.

 In 2017, Ophir Optronics, Ophir Optics Group, released the LightIR range of infrared thermal imaging zoom lenses, designed for UAVs, drones, and handheld devices.
-At Eurosatory 2018, Ophir introduced another infrared thermal imaging lens to the range, the LightIR 15-75mm f/1.2, for uncooled 10–12-µm-pixel-size long–wave infrared (LWIR) detectors.
+At Eurosatory 2018, Ophir introduced another infrared thermal imaging lens to the range, the LightIR 15-75mm f/1.2, for uncooled 10–12-μm-pixel-size long–wave infrared (LWIR) detectors.
 In 2019, Ophir expanded its family of cooled MWIR long range lenses, adding 900mm and 1350mm FLs, for use in aviation and observation systems.

 In January 2020, Ophir's SupIR 50-1350mm f/5.5, an MWIR long range lens for thermal imaging cameras, was named a 2020 SPIE's PRISM Awards finalist in the category of Safety and Security.